 New investments have been progressively added to the original production sectors (gas regulation and control systems) which have led to an expansion of the organizational structure and of the scenario of interest.
 The Group also moved through targeted acquisitions, implementing a configuration in various areas, synergistic for know-how and commercial potential.

-An identity that today allows to cover all the technological needs connected to the use of gas.
+An identity that today allows to cover all the technological needs connected to the use of gas, as the group's mission states: "Wherever gas is usedwe are there.